-Volvo Polestar Getting Ready To Compete With Tesla– New EV Factory Begins Construction In China
+Volvo Polestar Getting Ready To Compete With Tesla: New EV Factory Begins Construction In China

-As Electrek reports, last month, Volvo rebranded the Polestar as a performance electric car brand.
-So these hybrid and fully electric cars will have the Polestar logo and not Volvo’s.
+As Electrek reports, last month, Volvo rebranded the Polestar as a performance electric car brand, so these hybrid and fully electric cars will have the Polestar logo and not Volvo’s.
 They even transferred some of Volvo’s leadership to Polestar.

-Thomas Ingenlath, Senior Vice President Design at Volvo, became the Chief Executive Officer at Polestar.
-Jonathan Goodman, the former Senior Vice President Corporate Communication at Volvo Cars became the Chief Operating Officer at Polestar.
+Thomas Ingenlath, the senior vice president of design at Volvo, became the chief executive officer at Polestar.
+Jonathan Goodman, the former senior vice president of corporate communication at Volvo Cars, became the chief operating officer at Polestar.

 All of these are strong indications that Volvo is serious about building electric cars and potentially competing with Tesla.